 Research Awards

-Explore our more than 10 undergraduate research awards below using the sort, filter, and search tools.
+Explore our undergraduate research awards below using the sort, filter, and search tools.

-Although all the awards require the same application materials, each offers a different amounts and some have more specific criteria for the types of projects that can be funded.
+Although all the awards require the same application materials, each offers a different amount of funding and some have more specific criteria for the types of projects that can be funded.
 Detailed information can be found on each single award page.

 Filter by type or area: